zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

 3.</b> How to accept functions as parameters
    - Optional: Why would you want to use closures as parameters?
    - Test: Closures as parameters
    - Test: Trailing closure syntax

+4.</b> Summary: Closures